Summer Undergraduate Research Program through the Statistics Department

 Students should expect to do the following:

-• Plan to take DATASCI 120 (Data Narratives) in the spring quarter to prepare for the summer research experience.
+• Take DATASCI 120 (Data Narratives) in the spring quarter to prepare for the summer research experience.

 • Do research on campus (in person) for 35+ hours per week for a full 10 weeks during the summer.
 This should be your primary activity this quarter.